 Armstrong Science Library is a full service library, including a research librarian and circulation staff.

 Equipment, including laptops, graphing calculators, and mac adapters, are available for checkout at the Circulation Desk—you can see the full list on MIDCAT.
+(Note: during the COVID pandemic, Armstrong will not be circulating equipment.
+To borrow equipment from Davis Family Library, see go/equipment.)

 Armstrong is also home to Middlebury’s Antique Instrument Collection, one of many physical specimen collections in Mccardell Bicentennial Hall (BiHall).
 The collection includes apparatus used in Middlebury laboratories from the early nineteenth century through mid-twentieth century.